 EARLY HEAD START MENTORS PROGRAM: Through a partnership that began with Child Start, Inc. Senior Services provides mentors for pregnant and teenage mothers in Wichita.
 The Head Start mentors are women age 50 and better who make a six-month commitment to a mentoring relationship with a teen mom.
 The pair spends 8 hours per month together, visiting or doing activities in the community.

-YOUNG MOMS MENTORING PROGRAM – YMMP: Through a partnership with Volunteer Kansas and The Downing Foundation mentors are again placed with parenting teenage mothers referred by the Wichita Children’s Home, volunteer mentors are matched with parenting teens.
-The mentors are men and women of any age who agree to make a six-month commitment to a mentoring relationship with a teen mom.
+YOUNG MOMS MENTORING PROGRAM – YMMP: Through a partnership with Volunteer Kansas, The Treehouse and the Wichita Children’s Home, volunteer mentors are matched with parenting teens.
+The mentors are men and women of any age who agree to make a six-month commitment to a mentoring relationship with a teen parent.
 The pair spends 8 hours per month together, sharing their experiences and enjoying activities together.
 The program has four goals: